“Call to me and I will answer you and tell you great and unsearchable things you do not know.“ (Jer 33:3)

 This one used to plague me.
 Gratefully, God showed me that if I do my best in sincerely seeking His will and obey what He does show me (=submission)—I need not fear.

-Even if we make a mistake He will forgive and even use them in the big scheme of things.
-Besides, just because we encounter obstacles or something doesn’t turn out the way we thought, doesn’t necessarily mean we made a mistake!
+Even if we make a mistake, He will forgive and even use them in the big scheme of things.
+Besides, just because we encounter obstacles or something doesn’t turn out the way we thought, doesn’t necessarily mean we have made a mistake!
+(Read this blog to see an example.)

 4. Not Applying What God has Revealed